91aramos/Spring-RewardReferenceDomain/README.md

 1. Load and Process Bean Definitions

-- Load Bean Definitions
+- Load Bean Definitions ti the BeanFactory.
+Just the names ofthe Beans.
-- Post Process Bean Definitions.
+- Post Process Bean Definitions using the BeanFactoryPostProcessor.
+An example is PropertySourcesPlaceholderConfigurer

 2. Create and initialize Beans